Trolltunga: Hiking trail

 Near the parking area at Skjeggedal there is a funicular called Mågelibanen (it is not in operation).
 The trail to Trolltunga begins here, on the left side of the funicular.
 It is marked with red Ts painted in the terrain, and signs along the route that marks the distance left to Trolltunga and to the starting point at Skjeggedal.

 For the first 1.5 km, up to the Måglitopp, the trail rises about 450 m.
 From here the track surfaces slightly out before it gets steep again, rising another 330 m up from Gryteskaret to Trombåskåret.
 This section is the steepest part on this hike.
-But in recent years this section have been improved by Nepalese sherpas, making it easier to traverse.
+But in recent years this section has been improved by Nepalese sherpas, making it easier to traverse.

 After this 4 km steep climb from the parking area, the next section slopes down towards Store Floren.
 The trail continues over Hesteflåene and the dried out river Endåno, before it gets steeper up to Endanuten and crosses the dried river to Tyssestrengene.
 From here the trail goes on past glacial potholes, then continues past Tysshøl, and finally approaches Trolltunga, about 13.5 km from the starting point at Skjeggedal.